Asta-V22/Machine-Learning-study/README.md

-Hello, copy it if you want
+Hello, copy it if you want.
+- Rudransh Vatsa